-If you’re like many homeowners, you may have received solicitations in the mail advertising a protection plan for your exterior utility lines or pipes.
-And if you’re like most people, you’re not quite sure if this protection is something you might actually need.
+If you’re like many homeowners, you may have received offers in the mail promoting protection plans for exterior utility lines or pipes.
+And if you’re like most consumers, you’re not quite sure if this protection is something you might actually need.

-The reality is that as a homeowner, exterior underground service and utility lines* on your property are usually your responsibility--and breaks in a line or accidents during digging can happen.
-If you need to repair or replace damaged lines or pipes, the cost can be substantial.
+The reality is that as a homeowner, exterior underground service and utility lines on your property are often your responsibility--and breaks in a line or accidents during digging can happen.
+If you need to repair or replace physically damaged lines or pipes, the cost can be substantial.

 Service line coverage is available when you add either the Plus or Select bundle to an ErieSecure Home® policy.
-It provides coverage for damage to lines like cable, internet and electrical wiring, and damaged natural gas, propane and sewer pipes.
+It provides coverage for physical damage, caused by a covered service line failure, to exterior underground service lines like cable, internet and electrical wiring, and damaged natural gas, propane and sewer pipes.**

-Talk to a local ERIE agent today who can explain the details and give you a quote.
-And once you have service line coverage in place, feel free to toss out those mailers.
+Talk to a local Erie Insurance agent today who can explain the details and give you a quote on homeowners insurance that includes service line coverage.

-**Coverage is not available in all states.
+*Coverage is not available in all states.
+Coverage is subject to terms, conditions, limits,exclusions and applicable deductible.
 See individual policies for specific coverage details and exclusions.
-Coverage is subject to terms, conditions, limits and exclusions.
 Please refer to our disclaimer and talk to an ERIE agent for state-specific policy information.